 In 1998, Amazon slowly started expanding the list of products it offered – starting with computer software and music.
 In the same year, Amazon’s revenue also grew to $610 million.
 Soon enough, Amazon was selling a variety of products that spanned under consumer electronics and even had newer product categories such as toys, tools and equipment included into its roster.

 It was also around this time when it started expanding its operation internationally – it purchased bookstores Bookpages, Telebook in UK and Germany respectively.
 These two purchases are considered to be Amazon’s first-ever acquisition since being formed.
-By the end of 1999 Amazon had its presence in over 150 countries and had shipped over 20 million product worldwide.
+By the end of 1999 Amazon had its presence in over 150 countries and had shipped over 20 million products worldwide.

 Amazon Associates Program – Making Affiliate Marketing Mainstream

-In 2000, Amazon started allowing third-party manufactures and sellers to list and sell their products on its site.
+In 2000, Amazon started allowing third-party manufacturers and sellers to list and sell their products on its site.
 In turn, Amazon took a commission from the price of every product sold, while the third-party sellers can benefit from Amazon’s tremendous reach and influence.
 This was a huge success and bought an affiliate marketing model to the mainstream.

 It was around the same year when Amazon created its iconic A to Z logo with an arrow-shaped like a smile going under from a to z, hinting that the company offered a lot of products.